xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

 ## Exercise #3 Do Some Simple Science (4 mins)

-Lets now use our `heatapp` application to solve our simple science question.
+Lets now use our `heat` application to solve our simple science question.

 ### Additional Information / Assumptions